 far northern California.
 Ranching is a very popular profession in both the county and in the church.
 The area is predominantly Caucasian with Hispanic and Native American being the next largest demographics.
 Wal-Mart is the “mall” of Siskiyou County and you

-must drive an hour to Medford, OR in order to find a community over 50,000 people with suburban amenities.
+must drive an hour to Medford, OR to find a community over 50,000 people with suburban amenities.
 Medford is also the closest airport to Grenada.
-Siskiyou County is a wonderful place for people who love the outdoors as there are ample opportunities
+Siskiyou County is a wonderful place for people who love the outdoors as there are ample opportunities for backpacking,

-for backpacking, camping, hunting, fishing, and many more outdoor activities.
+camping, hunting, fishing, and many more outdoor activities.
 We are also located about thirty miles from Mt.
-Shasta which is a 14,162 foot volcano which is snow-covered year round and provides wilderness hiking and skiing opportunities.
+Shasta which is a 14,180 foot volcano which is snow-covered year round and provides wilderness hiking and skiing opportunities.